American Idol Recap: It’s Just a Shot Away

 Kris Allen’s take on Kanye West’s “Heartless.”
 Haley Reinhart’s take on Elton John’s “Bennie and the Jets.”
 Thaddeus Johnson’s take on “Don’t You Worry Child” from last week.
 And now, we have another brilliant Idol spin on a familiar radio hit: Boise native Maddie Zahm’s version of Dua Lipa’s “New Rules.”
 Queen Dua Lipa, as you might know, is less known for stunning vocals and more known for looking damp.
 That’s why Maddie Zahm deserves all the credit in the world for turning “New Rules” into a valid vocal showcase.
 The cleverness of the song choice makes the performance not just good, but relevant.
 If Maddie’s backstory involving weight struggles, loneliness, and a redemptive friendship with a Down syndrome-affected kid named Marcus weren’t inspirational enough, her ingenuity as a performer surely is.

-2. Caleb Lee Hutchinson, “If It Hadn’t Been For Love”
+2. Caleb Lee Hutchinson, “If It Hadn’t Been for Love”

 Get ready: Here’s one of those startlingly deep country vocals from a youngster.
 If you remember Scotty McCreery, you’ll know this quality can take you a long way.
 But while Scotty’s vocals were deep in a way that made me believe he was capable of murder, Caleb Lee Hutchinson’s vocals emanate sunniness and strength.
 He has sleepy blue eyes like Otto the automatic pilot from Airplane!, and I trust that instinctively.
 There’s no world in which this guy doesn’t vault to the top ten and continue to pelt us with mournful twang.